YumpDigital/Yump-Thumbnailer/README.md

 Gotcha
 ------

 Once a thumbnail is created, it will NEVER be recreated, unless the thumb is deleted.
-If you suspect that the original images may be updated at some point, you might need a workaround for this.
+If you suspect that the original images may be updated at some point, you might need to think through a workaround for this (either delete the cached thumbnail or give the updated image a new name).

 Credits